raulnq/Jal.Monads/README.md

         }
     }

-Now the code is not easy to follow like the original one, but as you see there a lot of repetitive piece of code suggesting some sort of code smell in our implementation.
+Now we lost something, the code is not easy to follow like the original one.
+As you see there a lot of repetitive piece of code suggesting some sort of code smell in our implementation.
 It's here where the Result class come to rescue us.

     public class Result
     {